 Precautionary Statements: P221-P283-P210v-P305+P351+P338-P405-P501a

 Take any precaution to avoid mixing with combustibles.
 Wear fire/flame resistant/retardant clothing.
-IF IN EYES: Rinse cautiously with water for several minutes.
+Keep away from heat IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.